MONTESSORI HOMESCHOOLING

 A MONTESSORI HOMESCHOOL STORY

-Over the years Michael studied Suzuki piano and violin and attended the local music academy at Humboldt State University for several hours every Saturday.
-For some years he attended a "homeschooling school" for one or two days a week.
+Over the years I studied Suzuki piano, violin, and viola, and attended the local music academy at Humboldt State University for several hours every Saturday.
+Some years I attended a "homeschooling school" for one or two days a week.
 This provided sports, group activities, and a very interesting social life often found in homeschooling communities.
-His best friends were not just those people of his own age, but his young students, friends of his older sisters and parents, people of all ages.
+My best friends were not people my own age, but my young students, my two older sisters Narda and Ursula and their friends, my parents and grandparents and their friends, younger and older musicians, people of all ages.